 EDT vs GMT

-World is divided into many time zones and all places have a local time and also a time in relation with GMT which is known as Greenwich Mean Time.
+The world is divided into many time zones, and all places have a local time and also a time in relation with GMT, which is known as Greenwich Mean Time.
 Greenwich is a place in England from where all time zones in the world are measured.
 It is the Prime Meridian or Greenwich Meridian (longitude zero degrees) that is the starting point for all time zones in the world.
-GMT is also said to be World Time and it sets current time at all places of the world.
-Of late however, it has been replaced by UTC (Coordinated Universal Time that is based upon atomic clock and considered to be more precise.
+GMT is also said to be World Time, and it sets the current time at all places of the world.
+Of late, however, it has been replaced by UTC (Coordinated Universal Time) that is based upon the atomic clock and considered to be more precise.

 Earth’s zero degree line of longitude passes through Greenwich and is called Greenwich Meridian.
 If you are in a country east of GMT, you are ahead of the GMT.
-For example local time in India is GMT + 5.5 hours.
-On the other hand west of GMT, local time is behind GMT.
+For example, local time in India is GMT + 5.5 hours.
+On the other hand, west of GMT, local time is behind GMT.
 If you are in NY, local time in summers is GMT – 4 hours and GMT- 5 hours in winters.
 As you can see, GMT + signifies that the time zone is east of GMT and GMT – signifies that the time zone is west of GMT.